 What is a balance transfer credit card?

 A balance transfer credit card refers to a new credit card which allows the cardholder to transfer their owing balance from an existing credit card.
-Cardholders will apply for a credit card balance transfer to save money through a ‘balance transfer period’ on the new credit card, which will be promoted with a low, introductory interest rate - the best balance transfer deals are 0% interest.
+Cardholders will apply for a credit card balance transfer to save money through a ‘balance transfer period’ on the new credit card, which will be promoted with a low, introductory interest rate - the best deals are 0% interest.

 - If you can repay the existing amount within the balance transfer period you will often pay zero interest